International Speaker and Author on Mental Illness and Recovery

-Delivering the message of hope that people can recover from mental illness is Elizabeth Anderson’s life work.
+Elizabeth’s life work is delivering the message of hope that people can recover from mental illness.
 Since 1995, she has impacted more than 1000 audiences with the story of her journey from illness to recovery to victory.

-Early successes in her recovery include being part of the World Psychiatric Association’s 1998 Anti-Stigma campaign and being one of the collaborators and original cast members in the play, Starry Starry Night, through the Schizophrenia Society of Alberta’s, Partnership Program, Calgary Branch.
+Early successes in her recovery include being part of the World Psychiatric Association’s 1998 Anti-Stigma campaign and being one of the collaborators and original cast members in the play, Starry Starry Night, through the Schizophrenia Society of Alberta’s, Calgary Branch, Partnership Program.

-After earning a Bachelor’s degree in Communication and Culture from the University of Calgary in 2010 (post-diagnosis) she decided to follow her dream of being an author.
-She self-published her book, Being Mentally Healthy (in spite of a mental illness) and continues to be booked as a speaker.
+After earning a Bachelor’s degree in Communication and Culture from the University of Calgary in 2010 (post-diagnosis) she followed her dream of being an author.
+Elizabeth published her memoir, Being Mentally Healthy (in spite of a mental illness) which has been adopted in several universities as required reading.

-Elizabeth, an example of someone living with a diagnosis, is resilient.
-She knows that being mentally healthy in spite of a mental illness is a journey, one she is eager to share with those searching for a new paradigm for mental illness.
+Elizabeth has been recognized for her efforts as the recipient of the True Grit Award Lt.
+Governor’s Circle on Mental Health and Addictions and as a CTV Inspiring Albertan.
+She is an example of someone who lives with a diagnosis, yet is resilient.
+She knows that being mentally healthy in spite of a mental illness is a journey – a journey she is eager to share with those searching for a new, positive paradigm for reframing adversity.

 Also, she is a speaker at the Speaker’s Bureau of Canada and a member of Canadian Professional Speakers Association (CAPS).